 A developer is proposing a new residential-office project that would put more than 200 units next to Edina City Hall.

 The project, proposed by Reuter Walton in partnership with BKV Group, includes plans for a seven-story apartment building and a four-story office building at a site that currently houses a Perkins restaurant.
-But due to part of the site being referenced in the city’s Grandview transportation plan for a desired roadway, the development team is also proposing an alternative plan to accommodate this instead of placing an office building at that spot.
+But due to part of the site being referenced in the city’s Grandview transportation plan as the corridor for a desired roadway, the development team is also proposing an alternative plan that would accommodate that goal instead of placing an office building there.